bottlenoselabs/sokol-cs/README.md

 ## Contributing

 You want to contribute?
 Awesome!
-To get started please read the [CONTRIBUTING](CONTRIBUTING) file for details on our code of conduct, and the process for submitting pull requests.
+To get started please read the [CONTRIBUTING](CONTRIBUTING.md) file for details on our code of conduct, and the process for submitting pull requests.

 ## Versioning

 While [semantic versioning](https://semver.org) is industry standard, especially for NuGet packages, [calendar versioning](https://calver.org) and [semantic versioning](https://semver.org) is used for `Sokol#`.
 Calendar versioning is used when necessary because most of the changes are driven by external forces which are time sensitive such as updates to `sokol` itself, changes in graphics API technology, etc.

 The exact version scheme used for dynamic link libraries such as `sokol_gfx` is `YYYY.MM.DD` and the version scheme for `Sokol#` is `MAJOR.MINOR.PATCH`.
 This means that major versions are for new features which require breaking API changes; minor versions are for new features which are backwards-compatible; and patch versions are for backwards-compatible bug fixes.
-For a complete list of the versions available,see the [tags on this repository](https://github.com/lithiumtoast/sokol-csharp/tags).
+For a complete list of the versions available, see the [tags on this repository](https://github.com/lithiumtoast/sokol-csharp/tags).

 ## License